Saint Leo Lions

 The Saint Leo Lions are the athletic teams that represent Saint Leo University, located in St. Leo, Florida, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA).
 The Lions have primarily competed in the Sunshine State Conference since its founding in the 1975–76 academic year.

 History

 The Saint Leo Lions have won 30 Sunshine State Conference Championships and have had 123 NCAA Championship Appearances as of April 2023.
-Saint Leo has finished inside the top-80 out of 307 NCAA Division II institutions in the Learfield Directors' Cup in six straight years with two top-five finishes including second overall in 2015-16.
-The Lions have been the top SSC institutions in three years, 2014–15, 2015–16, and 2017–18.
+Saint Leo has finished inside the top-80 out of 307 NCAA Division II institutions in the Learfield Directors' Cup in six straight years with two top-five finishes including second overall in 2015–16.
+The Lions have been the top SSC institution in three years, 2014–15, 2015–16, and 2017–18.
 The Learfield Directors' Cup reflects the overall depth and strength of a university's athletics program based on NCAA Championship participation and advancement.